codefellows/setup-guide/code-401-javascript/3-postgres.md

 ## Install The Postgres Database Server

-Postgres is an SQL (Relational) Database server that we will be using throughout Code 301 and also in some 401 level courses.
+Postgres is an SQL (Relational) Database server that we will be using in some 401 level courses.
 In this step, we'll be installing Postgres on your system and preparing it for use.

 Postgres comes in 2 parts, a **client** and a **server** ... the **server** runs constantly, waiting for **clients** to connect to it so that they can store and retrieve data.
 The **server** does the actual management of the data.
 You'll get much deeper into the inner workings of these during your coursework.